Careers | University Liggett School

 Equal Employment Opportunity and Non-Discrimination

-ULS is an equal-opportunity employer and educational institution.
-It is the policy of the school to ensure equal employment opportunity without discrimination, harassment, or retaliation based on race, religion, color, national origin, disability, veteran status, military service, age, sex (including pregnancy, gender identity, and sexual orientation), genetic information, height, weight, misdemeanor arrest record, marital or familial status or any other status specifically protected by federal or Michigan law.
+ULS is an equal opportunity employer and educational institution.
+It is the policy of the school to ensure equal employment opportunity without discrimination, harassment, or retaliation on the basis of race, religion, color, national origin, disability, veteran status, military service, age, sex (including pregnancy, gender identity, and sexual orientation), genetic information, height, weight, misdemeanor arrest record, marital or familial status or any other status specifically protected by federal or Michigan law.

-Qualified candidates should submit a cover letter and resume to Christy Nolan, Director of Operations, at cnolan@uls.org
+Interested candidates should submit a letter or interest and resume to Assistant Head of School and Head of Lower School Meghan Stott at mstott@uls.org.